Cooling Tower Systems Installation & Repair

 - Excessive vibration or noise: Excessive noise may result from issues with the fan blades or the fan motor.

-- Unexpected drop in cooling capacity: If you notice a drop in cooling capacity, you may have an issue with the motor, or an electrical issue
+- Unexpected drop in cooling capacity: If you notice a drop in cooling capacity, you may have an issue with the motor, or a more serious electric power issue.

 - Water leaks: Water leaks may be caused by basin overflow or by compromised end caps.

-- Ice buildup: Ice buildup can occur with flow rate or temperature issues.
+- Ice buildup: Ice buildup can occur with flow rate or temperature issues and can cause serious air flow issues.
 Ice buildup should always be allowed to melt naturally, not manually removed.

 Regular service maintenance of your commercial cooling tower is incredibly important.
 If your cooling tower is not maintained correctly it can cause decreases in efficiency and even bring about the possibility of indoor air quality issues, bringing on a host of health hazards.
 Contaminants such as dust, pollen, and even insects can become captured as water falls through the air stream.
 These particulates settle in the basin and can pose an array of issues.
 Because of warm water temperatures, the water in a cooling tower, if not properly maintained with a chemical treatment, can harbor harmful bacteria such as legionella bacteria, which can cause legionnaires disease if the water system is not maintained correctly.
 Corrosion, white rust, and even basin failure can arise if deposits of impurities are not maintained and basin water is left to become a sludge.
 Maintain peak efficiency for your cooling tower and HVAC system and schedule your regular preventative maintenance today!